What Is SmartDNS? Is SmartDNS the Same as a VPN Service?

 SmartDNS doesn’t assign you a new IP address like a VPN does, but it changes how websites see your IP address.
 For example, you may be browsing in the UK, but connected to a German SmartDNS server.
 Your DNS requests are redirected through German proxy servers rather than local ones before reaching the website’s servers.
 This means the website thinks you’re accessing the site from Germany.

-Switching DNS locations is particularly useful for regaining access to streaming platforms if you’re traveling overseas, but SmartDNS services aren’t always reliable.
+Switching DNS locations is particularly useful for regaining access to local websites from back home if you’re traveling overseas, but SmartDNS services aren’t always reliable.
 Most SmartDNS providers only include a select few server locations — and some don’t let you choose your server location.
-That means you could still struggle to regain access if the SmartDNS reroutes your traffic to a country where the streaming service is blocked.
+That means you could still struggle to regain access if the SmartDNS reroutes your traffic to a country where the website is blocked.

 When to Use SmartDNS